 White Pine, Pitch Pine, Scrub Pine, Creeping Pine

-Whitebark Pine is a small to medium-sized conifer (40-60 ft) found close to the tree line in the western mountain ranges of Canada and the United States.
-The tree varies in shape from a small tree with a broad crown to a shrub with multiple stems and upswept branches.
-The branches are twisted and gnarled if the tree is exposed to strong winds.
+Whitebark Pines are small to medium-sized conifers (40-60 ft) found close to the tree line in the western mountain ranges of Canada and the United States.
+The trees vary in shape from small trees with a broad crown to shrubs with multiple stems and upswept branches.
+The branches are twisted and gnarled if the trees are exposed to strong winds.

 The stiff bluish-green needles (1-3 in long) are in bunches of 5 and clustered near the ends of branches.
 The egg-shaped cones (1.5-3 in long) grow at right angles to the branch and are dark purple when immature.
 They remain closed and don't release their seeds until the cones fall to the ground and decay.

-Whitebark Pine is a long-lived species, often living for more than 500 years.
+Whitebark Pines are long-lived species, often living for more than 500 years.

 Could it be?
-Limber Pine is very similar in appearance, but the cones are larger (2.4-4.7 in long), green when immature, and open to release their seeds.
-Western White Pine has longer needles (2-4 in long) and cones (4-10 in).
+Limber Pines are very similar in appearance, but the cones are larger (2.4-4.7 in long), green when immature, and open to release their seeds.
+Western White Pines have longer needles (2-4 in long) and cones (4-10 in).

 Did you know?
-Whitebark Pine provides food and shelter for many birds and mammals.
-It has a special relationship with Clark's Nutcracker.
-The bird uses its long, slender, curved beak to break open the cones and remove the seeds.
-It then buries the seeds for winter food, often forgetting where it has left them.
-Grizzly Bear then find and eat the seeds.
+Whitebark Pines provide food and shelter for many birds and mammals.
+They have a special relationship with Clark's Nutcrackers.
+The birds use their long, slender, curved beak to break open the cones and remove the seeds.
+They then bury the seeds for winter food, often forgetting where they have left them.
+Grizzly Bears then find and eat the seeds.

 See Also: Balsam Fir, Common Juniper, Douglas-fir, Engelmann Spruce, Jack Pine, Lodgepole Pine, Rocky Mountain Juniper, Spruce, Tamarack, Western Hemlock, Western Larch, Western Redcedar